ea409/twins_hic/readme.md

 The distances between regions in their own right are of interest, regions with known differences in terms of enhancer activation etc are those which also have the highest euclidean distance - therefore using the euclidean distances or even looking at only regions with very high euclidean distances can help focus your research.

-## Feature Extraction
-An additional script for the generation of feature extraction maps are available in the feature extraction folder.

-## Downstream
+## Downstream analysis
 Files demonstrating examples of downstream analysis can be found in the two jupyter labs notebooks.
+And an additional script for the generation of feature extraction maps are available in the feature extraction folder.